Overview

 • Application stages

-Applying for a Temporary Skill Shortage visa TSS (Subclass 482) is a three-step process.
+Applying for a Skills in Demand visa SID (Subclass 482) is a three-step process.
 This involves making three separate applications to the Australian Government.
 These applications can be made at the one time or sequentially but all three need to be approved for the visa to be granted.

 1. A sponsorship application by the employer;